 - What is the story behind your brand?

 Now you might be wondering if your logo has to be literal?
 No, it most certainly does not have to be.
 Just because your business sells shoes, does not mean you need to have a shoe in your logo.
 Some of the biggest brands in the world sells the ethos of a brand rather than the product.
 You see a swoosh, you know it’s Nike (Just Do It).
 You see a singular red quotation mark in a circle, that’s right, Vodafone/Vodacom (The brand powering telephone networks).
-Each of these icons were created to create a feeling, an intention.
-Rather than position a product, they are positioning a brand and creating a branded community.
+Each of these icons was created to create a feeling, an intention.
+Rather than positioning a product, they are positioning a brand and creating a branded community.

 If you want to make your brand identity distinguishable from your competition, then do your homework.
 You need to know who your competition is, and how people identify with their brand.
 From there, your work is to discover what makes your brand different.
 You’ve got to tap into your brand’s story, your beginning, your mission and how to visually represent that without relying on too much literal imagery.